 Eat on-site or pack a lunch?

 Affordable food options are available onsite: Mrs. Claus’ Kitchen offers pizza slices and sandwiches.
-On the Route 66 Grill’s menu, you’ll find the legendary kitchen sink at Colonial Cafe for ice cream lovers.
-You’ll also find cafes that offer amusement park fare (think chicken nuggets, hot dogs and burgers).
+On the Route 66 Grill’s menu, you’ll find all your favorite amusement park fare (think chicken nuggets, hot dogs and burgers).
 Snacks are available at stands throughout the park.
-You’re also welcome to bring snacks of your own (though coolers, alcoholic beverages and commercially prepared foods are not welcome).
+You’re also welcome to bring snacks of your own (though large coolers, alcoholic beverages and commercially prepared foods are not welcome).
 Ample, shaded picnic tables are perfect for taking a lunch break.

 Plan Your Trip